vrautenbach/Intro-to-Git-and-GitHub/README.md

 - [ ] Make sure your Working Directory and Staging Area are clean with ```git status```
 - [ ] Make sure your commit has been logged into your repository by using ```git log```

-Take a screenshot of your command line, with the steps above, and upload your screenshot to a new Issue titled Task 1.
-In the body of the issue you can drag and drop your screenshot or search for it on your device.
+Take a screenshot of your terminal, with the steps above, and upload your screenshot to a new Issue titled *Task 1*.
+In the body of the issue, you can drag and drop your screenshot or search for it on your device.
 Once you have added the screenshot you can submit the issue and move to the next task.

-_If you are unsure of the process, have a look at https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue_
+_If you are unsure of the process for creating a new issue, have a look at https://docs.github.com/en/github/managing-your-work-on-github/creating-an-issue_
+<br><br>

 ## Task 2: Remote repository on GitHub

 For task 2, you will have to do the following:
-- [ ] In GitHub in this repository, you need to find the repository URL in the root of the repository.
+- [ ] In GitHub, in this repository, you need to find the repository URL in the root of the repository.
 You should see a button that says ```Clone or Download```, copy the URL and head over to the command line.
-- [ ] On the command line you want to type ```git clone <YOUR URL>``` where you add the URL in the place of ```<YOUR URL>```.
+- [ ] In your terminal (on your computer in VS Code in a new session) you want to type ```git clone <YOUR URL>``` where you add the URL in the place of ```<YOUR URL>```.
 You will notice that there is some network activity happening.
 - [ ] Once the network activity finishes, type ```ls``` and you will notice you have the repository on your local machine.
 You can ```cd``` into the repository and see all the files that are on GitHub are now on your local machine.

 Take a screenshot of your command line showing how you cloned this repository onto your local machine.
-Create an Issue with the title Task 2 and include the screenshot in the body of the issue.
+Create an Issue with the title *Task 2* and include the screenshot in the body of the issue.
+<br><br>

+## Task 3: Branching

+For task 2, you will have to do the following:
+- [ ] Create a new branch called ***edit-module-assignment*** on GitHub
+- [ ] On the edit-module-assignment branch, create a new readme called new-branch.md and click the edit button.
+- [ ] In the editor for new-branch.md add your name at the top of the document.
+Style it using [Markdown](https://www.markdownguide.org/basic-syntax/).
+- [ ] Scroll down and commit these changes.
+- [ ] On your local repository (on your computer) of the this repository, called  Intro-to-Git-and-GitHub, which we cloned in the last assignment, fetch and merge this change into your master branch in the terminal.

+For task 3, you will have to do the following:
+- [ ] Create a new branch called ```assignment-edit``` on the terminal of your local repository on your computer.
+- [ ] Create a new file called ```new-branch.md``` in the ```assignment-edit``` branch, and add your name at the top of the document.
+Style it using [Markdown](https://www.markdownguide.org/basic-syntax/).
+- [ ] Once you have edited ```assignment-edit```, push those changes to GitHub.
+- [ ] On GitHub create a Pull Request to merge these changes into the Master branch.
+- [ ] Delete the assignment-edit branch after the merge.
+<br><br>

 ## The end
 This only scratched the surface of what is possible with Git and GitHub.
-With the courses you have to complete as the weekly task, you will learn a lot more on how to use Git and GitHub.
 Once you are comfortable with the command line, I would definitely encourage you to try [GitKraken](https://www.gitkraken.com).
 It is a great GUI for performing these tasks.